singhruchita47/MY-Portfolio/README.md

 1. Profile Image: Find the <img src="..."> tag inside the "Hero Section".
 Currently, it uses a generated avatar.
 You can replace the URL with a link to your own photo.

 2. Social Media Links: Search for fab fa-linkedin or fab fa-github.
-Change the href="#" to your actual profile URLs (e.g., href="https://linkedin.com/in/ruchita...").
+Change the href="#" to your actual profile URLs .

 3. Form: The contact form is currently a demo.
 To make it functional without backend code, you can use a service like Formspree.
 Just wrap the inputs in a form tag provided by their service.